mierau/playdate-animatedimage/README.md

 ![Example Animation](/demo.gif?raw=true "Example Animation")

+# License

+Public Domain: Do what you wish!
+Just don't hold me accountable. :)

 # API

 AnimatedImage mimics the built-in Playdate SDK image object.
 This means any function supported by `playdate.graphics.image` can be called directly on an AnimatedImage.
 That said, AnimatedImage does have a few functions for controlling playback.